adamfk/bouncy-button/bb-benchmark/README.md

 ## Wiring
 Connect one side of the button to ground and the other side to pin 4.
 Disconnect everything else from the Arduino.

+The program uses an internal pull-up resistor by default.
+You can send a serial command to disable the internal pull-up if you want to connect an external pull-up instead.

 ![image](https://github.com/adamfk/bouncy-button/assets/274012/4330681e-52c2-424a-9798-b20fd8b10150)